 Step I: Students with DisabilitiesInformation Form

-Please fill out and return the Student with Disabilities Information Form to the Office of Student Support Services as soon as possible after your acceptance to SUNY Upstate Medical University, or at least one month prior to classes to ensure timely accommodations.
+Please fill out and return the Student with Disabilities Information Form , as well as specific documentation for each category of disability, to the Office of Student Support Services as soon as possible after your acceptance to SUNY Upstate Medical University, or at least one month prior to classes to ensure timely accommodations.

 Step II: Qualifying for Accommodations